The Classification of Branched Willmore Spheres in the $3$-Sphere and the $4$-Sphere: Willmore spheres in

 and we recognize the left-hand side of \eqref{step1}.
 Taking the signs in account, we have

 Therefore, we have

 so putting together \eqref{O1}, \eqref{O2}, \eqref{O3}, we obtain the expression announced in the proposition. \end{proof}

-\begin{rem} Without our analysis from the previous section, the $8$-differential $\mathscr{O}_{\phi}$ would have poles of order at most $4$, and by Riemann-Roch theorem, this would allow a generalisation of Montiel's theorem for branched Willmore spheres with less than $3$ branched points, while the very first step of the proof where we show the additional regularity at branched points would raise this number of branched points to $7$. \end{rem}
+\begin{rem} Without our analysis from the previous section, the $8$-differential $\mathscr{O}_{\phi}$ would have poles of order at most $4$, and by Riemann-Roch theorem, this would allow a generalisation of Montiel's theorem for branched Willmore spheres with less than $3$ branch points, while the very first step of the proof where we show the additional regularity at branch points would raise this number of branch points to $7$. \end{rem}

-As the holomorphy of the octic form $\mathscr{O}_{\phi}$ does not follow trivially from the asymptotic expansion of $\h_0$, we will need a normal derivative free expression, which is the content of the following proposition.